 6) Analytics Intelligence

 It is a set of features that Google Analytics Tools uses to provide advanced modeling techniques to give you deeper insights and a better understanding of data.
 You might have some questions or metrics to evaluate using various Google Analytical Tools.
 Analytical Intelligence runs different modeling techniques over data.
+For more information on Analytics Intelligence.
 All you have to do is ask a question.
 Analytical Intelligence supports mainly 4 functionalities, which are listed below:

 This feature is accessible by the search bar on top of Google Analytics Tools.
 It allows you to get instant answers.
 Ask questions regarding insights, IDs, unblended analysis, reports, admin, etc. For example, you can ask questions like which region has the highest conversion rate? and you will get a ranked list of the regions sorted by conversion rate.